-We are uncommonly fortunate to have two very good friends that continue to invite us, every few years, to come and stay with them at their absolutely spectacular home in Costa Rica.
+We are uncommonly fortunate to have two terrific friends that continue to invite us, every few years, to come and stay with them at their spectacular home in Costa Rica.

 |Casa Dos Aquilas (House of Two Eagles )|